 Standard Ireland is a subsidiary of a marine mutual insurance company, providing marine protection and indemnity (P&I) insurance and related covers to its shipowner members.
 Standard Ireland, incorporated in Ireland on 13 August 2018, is a designated activity company limited by shares.
-Standard Ireland is wholly owned by The Standard Club Ltd ("Standard Club"), a Bermudian based mutual insurance undertaking, which is the ultimate parent and ultimate controlling party in the group.
+Standard Ireland is wholly owned by The Standard Club Ltd ("Standard Club" or "club"), a Bermudian based mutual insurance undertaking, which is the ultimate parent and ultimate controlling party in the group.
 The Standard Club is a mutual founded in the 1880's and, as such, its strategy is determined by its mutual ethos of servicing the needs of its policyholders as its members.
 Structurally, as a mutual, the members of each business class of Standard Ireland are also members of the relevant business classes of Standard Club and are entitled to voting rights according to the bye-laws of Standard Club.

-As a mutual insurance company, Standard Ireland's strategy is aligned to that of Standard Club which does not aim to make underwriting surpluses and instead its goal is break-even underwriting with investment returns used to strengthen the mutual's capital base.
+As a mutual insurance company, Standard Ireland's strategy is aligned to that of Standard Club which does not aim to make underwriting surpluses and instead its goal is break-even underwriting with investment returns used to strengthen the club's capital base.

-Standard Ireland began underwriting with effect from midday 20 February 2019 and for the reporting period ended 20 February 2020, Standard Ireland's gross premium written is \$137.6m (2019: \$nil).
-Standard Ireland recorded a profit for the year of \$683k (2019: loss of \$25k).
+Standard Ireland's gross premium written is \$148.2m (2020: \$137.6m).
+Standard Ireland recorded a profit for the year of \$4.3m (2020: profit of \$0.7m).